influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/http/get.md

 ---
 title: http.get() function
 description: >
-  The `http.get()` function submits an HTTP GET request to the specified URL with headers and returns the HTTP status code as an integer and the response body as a byte array.
+  The `http.get()` function submits an HTTP GET request to the specified URL and returns the HTTP status code as an integer and the response body as a byte array.
 menu:
   v2_0_ref:
     name: http.get